 - Remove the propellers from your Phantom 4.

-- Only calibrate the Vision System when the light is good and never calibrate near or over reflective surfaces.
+- Only calibrate the Vision Sensors when the light is good and never calibrate near or over reflective surfaces.

 - Connect the Phantom 4 to a computer using a USB cable.